Skip to content

 3. Mouth-watering food

 Thanks to its strategic position between Spain and the rest of Africa, Morocco enjoys a unique type of local cuisine.
-At its core, Moroccan dishes can be likened to a Mediterranean diet that’s brimming with Arabic influence.
+At its core, Moroccan dishes can be likened to a Mediterranean diet that’s brimming with Arabic influence, offering some of the most delicious food you’ll ever taste.

 We’re sure you’ll fall in love with at least one dish while visiting Morocco.
-If you don’t know where to start, we recommend the most famous dish, Tagine, which is slow-cooked meat and vegetables with a dash of flavorful spices.
-From there, venture out and try the Zaalouk, a salad made of cooked aubergine and tomatoes; the Harira, a soup made of tomato, lentils, chickpeas, and meat that’s popular during Ramadan; and Couscous, steamed balls of semolina flour.
+If you don’t know where to start, we recommend the most famous dish, Tagine, which is slow-cooked meat and vegetables with a dash of flavorful spices, traditionally prepared in a clay pot.
+From there, venture out and try the Zaalouk, a salad made of cooked aubergine and tomatoes; the Harira, a soup made of tomato, lentils, chickpeas, and meat that’s popular during Ramadan and often enjoyed with Moroccan bread; and Couscous, steamed balls of semolina flour.
+Bread is a staple in Moroccan meals, served alongside many dishes and found in a variety of forms, from flatbreads to pancakes.
 Wash it all down with some refreshing Moroccan mint tea for that extra touch of flavor.

 4. Moroccan wines